Correlation Between LBA and MNW

 Pair Corralation between LBA and MNW

-Assuming the 90 days trading horizon LBA is expected to under-perform the MNW.
-But the crypto coin apears to be less risky and, when comparing its historical volatility, LBA is 13.03 times less risky than MNW.
-The crypto coin trades about -0.01 of its potential returns per unit of risk.
-The MNW is currently generating about 0.19 of returns per unit of risk over similar time horizon.
-If you would invest 302.00 in MNW on November 19, 2024 and sell it today you would lose (280.00) from holding MNW or give up 92.72% of portfolio value over 90 days.
+Assuming the 90 days trading horizon LBA is expected to generate 0.41 times more return on investment than MNW.
+However, LBA is 2.44 times less risky than MNW.
+It trades about -0.02 of its potential returns per unit of risk.
+MNW is currently generating about -0.02 per unit of risk.
+If you would invest 0.02 in LBA on December 29, 2024 and sell it today you would lose (0.01) from holding LBA or give up 39.52% of portfolio value over 90 days.

 Time Period3 Months [change]